JoseVS1/messaging-app-api/README.md

 A robust Express-based API for a real-time messaging application with user authentication, profile management, and secure messaging functionality.

 ## Overview
 Wisp Backend is a RESTful API built with Node.js, Express, and PostgreSQL with Prisma ORM.
-It provides secure user authentication, profile management, and real-time messaging capabilities for a modern chat application.
+It provides secure user authentication, profile management, and messaging capabilities for a modern chat application.

 ## Features
 - User Authentication: Secure signup, login, and JWT-based authorization